 Children in year 6 follow the National Curriculum and this sets out the objectives for all of the subjects.
 The key areas in the curriculum are; maths, English, Science, P.E, History, Geography, Computing, Art & Design, Music, PSHE and RE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 6 and also our Curriculum area.

 All of our work will focus on a core text.
-The children will use this as a stimulus to write poems, stories, letters and news reports.
+The children will use this as a stimulus to write poems, stories, letters, news reports and a variety of genres.
 Reading will focus on the thinking skills real readers need to comprehend and enjoy what they are reading.
 In Spelling, punctuation and grammar, we will focus on spelling strategies and how sentences can be constructed.

 St Matthew’s is a Maths No Problem (Singapore Maths) school.
 We teach maths following a ‘concrete – pictorial – abstract’ approach through which the children investigate and problem solve.
 The children are encouraged to explain their thinking and justify their reasoning.

-Throughout the year the children will study the Year 6 Programmes of Study.
-The core text is a basis for all learning and provides a stimulus for the lessons and activities.
+Throughout the year the children will study the Year 6 Programmes of Study through Empiribox, a science programme.
+Links are made to the core text when appropriate and relevant.

 The children will be using the learn pads, pcs and other computing devices to help them code, research and collect data.
 Throughout the year children are taught internet safety.

-Following the Rochester Diocese programmes of study the children will explore ‘Big Questions’ through the study of Christianity and Sikhism.
+Following the Rochester Diocese programmes of study the children will explore ‘Big Questions’ through the study of Christianity and Islam

 In year 6 we foster a positive growth mind-set that encourages all children to recognise that we are all leaners and that effort equals reward.
 Children are encouraged to step out of their comfort zone and try new things.
 We also follow the SEAL scheme which looks at personal responsibility within a community.